trainingmode/readable-time/README.md

 - `Yesterday` when within the last two days
 - The day of the week when within the last week
 - The date when beyond a week
+    > _NOTE: If `daysOfWeek` is enabled, the day of the week, month and day when beyond a week_
     > _NOTE: If `longform` is enabled, the month, day, and year when beyond a week_

 The `verbose` format displays: